Poland–Serbia relations: Contemporary period

+Prime Minister Donald Tusk visited Belgrade in 2024 and delivered a speech in Serbian.

-Kosovo
+Poland's stance on Kosovo

-Polish opinion on NATO intervention in FR Yugoslavia during the Kosovo War (1998–99) was mixed: 37% favoured involvement while 43% were against.
+Polish opinion on NATO intervention in Federal Republic of Yugoslavia during the Kosovo War (1998–99) was mixed: 37% favoured involvement while 43% were against.
 The government decided in favor of a NATO-led operation to bring cease-fire in the conflict.
 During the NATO bombing of Yugoslavia in May 1999, a poll found 51% felt attacks to be justified, 26% opposed.
 Another poll found 53% in favour and 35% opposed.

 Kosovo declared its independence from Serbia on 17 February 2008 and Poland recognized it on 26 February 2008.
 Poland was the first Slavic country to do so.

-In September 2008, President of Poland, Lech Kaczyński, stated that the original cause of the 2008 South Ossetia war was not the Georgian operation, but the recognition of Kosovo's independence and that he would block attempts to establish diplomatic relations of Poland with Kosovo at ambassadorial level; however, the government has not proposed to send an ambassador to Pristina.
+In September 2008, President of Poland, Lech Kaczyński, stated that the original cause of the 2008 South Ossetia war was not the Georgian operation, but the recognition of Kosovo's independence and that he would block attempts to establish diplomatic relations of Poland with Kosovo at ambassadorial level; however, the government has not proposed to send an ambassador to Priština.

-The recognition of Kosovo Albanian independence has been criticized in Poland.
+The recognition of Kosovo independence has been criticized in Poland.
 Dozens of protests and demonstrations have been organized by various groups in Poland in support of the Serbian cause in Kosovo, with some attracting up to 1,500 to 2,000 people.
 An organization called "Poles for Serbian Kosovo" was formed in order to provide and support for Serbs in Kosovo.
-Also Poland is an EU member and Serbia is an EU candidate.

-Peacekeeping

-Poland had (as of July 2009) 274 troops serving in Kosovo as peacekeepers in the NATO-led Kosovo Force.
-Originally there were 800 Polish troops in KFOR.
+As of 2009, Poland had 274 troops serving in Kosovo as peacekeepers in the NATO-led Kosovo Force, down from 800 Polish troops in 2005.

+Economic relations

+Trade between two countries amounted to $2.2 billion in 2023; Serbia's merchandise export to Poland were about $961 million; Polish exports were standing at roughly $1.2 billion.

+Polish companies present in Serbia include Pepco (operating 35 variety stores) and Tele-Fonika Kable (owner of Zaječar Cable Factory in Zaječar).

 Cultural relations

-The Polish and Serbian languages, both part of the Slavic languages (West and South branches, respectively), are related and partially mutually intelligible.
+The Polish and Serbian languages, both part of the Slavic languages (western and southern branches, respectively), are related and partially mutually intelligible.

 Due to huge popularity of the Yugoslav rock scene in Poland in the 1970s and 1980s, many Yugoslav artists toured Poland.
-Električni orgazam recorded a live album titled Warszawa "'81'" to support the Polish opposition against Wojciech Jaruzelski.
-These connections in the 1980s led to albums being produced in Poland based on covers of popular Serbian and Yugoslav Rock bands with the albums Yugoton and Yugopolis covering artists such as Bajaga i Instruktori, Idoli and Električni orgazam.
+Serbian rock band Električni orgazam recorded a live album titled Warszawa "'81'" to support the Polish opposition against Wojciech Jaruzelski.
+These connections in the 1980s led to albums being produced in Poland based on covers of popular Serbian rock bands with the albums Yugoton and Yugopolis covering artists such as Bajaga i Instruktori, Idoli and Električni orgazam.

 The Kayah i Bregović-album by Polish singer-songwriter Kayah and Serbian musician Goran Bregović became a bestseller after its release in 1999.